pointfreeco/syncups/SyncUps-StackBased/Readme.md

 * And related to the above two cons: stack-based navigation is more difficult to unit test.

-So, if you weigh the pros and cons of using stack-based navigation and still decide to use it, this Standups app shows how it can be done.
+So, if you weigh the pros and cons of using stack-based navigation and still decide to use it, this SyncUps app shows how it can be done.